(Daly Counselling) - MBACP

 Some people have specific issues that they may only require a very few sessions.
 Others find that they have less specific goals or more deep-seated issues and find that a longer period of counselling is useful.
 Every person is unique and the pace at which they work will vary.
 The total number of sessions doesn't have to be decided at the outset and may become more apparent as the counselling proceeds.

-I have space for daytime appointments across the working week, as well as some evenings.
+I have space for daytime appointments across the working week.

 Please contact me for current availability to see how best we can work together.